 However, we’re not looking at fast short term growth, for branding, you want long term, my brand is good for the rest of my life now.

 I can do whatever I want for the rest of my life.
-And it all falls into all of my existing branding.
-Even, I have a startup on Uthena.com.
+It all falls into all of my existing branding.
+I even have a startup on Uthena.com.
 And still, this has a very limited scope.
-And I’m able to build something now like Uthena.com because my personal brand is so big, I can now send people over to anything.
+I’m able to build something now like Uthena.com because my personal brand is so big, I can now send people over to anything.

 When you’re starting out and when you’re building up and laying a foundation, it’s essential to make the most of every single person you come across.

-All you really need the thousand dedicated fans to have a rock solid foundation, it’s hard to get 1000 dedicated fans when your branding is inconsistent.
+You really need thousands of dedicated fans to have a rock solid foundation, and it’s hard to get 1000 dedicated fans when your branding is inconsistent.

-What you want is your personal branding consistent, so you can get those super followers.
+What you want is for your personal branding to be consistent, so you can get those super followers.

 When your branding is consistent, one person can build your following on all the different platforms.